 1. Write and send letters of thanks to the veterans

-Children can spend the veterans day by writing and sending letters of thanks to active veterans and military.
-There are sites, such as gratitude operation and one million thanks, which facilitate children to send letters to deploy troops, wounded warriors and veterans.
+Children can spend the veteran’s day by writing and sending letters of thanks to active veterans and the military.
+There are sites, such as gratitude operation and one million thanks, which facilitate children to send letters to deployed troops, wounded warriors, and veterans.
 To send a thank you can look like a little thing to do, but a simple letter can really encourage the day of veterans and active service.

 2. Coordinate and send packages of care

 They all love to receive attention packages, and veterans and active army are no exception.
-Veteran day can be a good day to collect different elements to include in a group care package.
+The veteran day can be a good day to collect different elements to include in a group care package.
 Better yet, host a care package.

 3. Invite local veterans to speak

-To identify parents who identify veterans who know within their community make experience more personal.
+To identify parents who identify veterans who know within their community makes the experience more personal.
 Veterans usually talk about what they did in the army and why they joined, says Aiello.

-Speakers should always leave time for P & A and give children the final command to go home home and come into contact with a veteran, a father, aunt, uncle or grandfather, and thank you.
-This action helps strengthen the lessons learned by the child and can make veterans day calls.
+Speakers should always leave time for P & A and give children the final command to go home and come into contact with a veteran, a father, aunt, uncle, or grandfather, and thank you.
+This action helps strengthen the lessons learned by the child and can make veterans’ day calls.